 4. Fill each cupcake cup just to the top.
 Do not mound or overfill.

 5. Bake for 25-30 minutes until a toothpick inserted comes out clean.
 Let them cool before frosting.
 Bake the remaining 6 cupcakes and cool.

 6. To make the frosting-Using a mixer, whip the cream cheese until smooth.
 Add the powder sugar, milk and mix until smooth.
 It should be quite thick.

 7. Frost each cupcake and decorate with a Valentine candy, red and pink sugar, or sprinkles, if desired.

 8. Store in the refrigerator.

 Makes 18 cupcakes

 Some food historians think red velvet cake originated as a devil’s food cake.
 Chocolate devil’s food cakes became very popular in the early 1900s.
 Though some believe a chemical reaction between the old-style baking sodas and processed cocoa powders sometimes gave the cake a red tint, this phenomenon is actually created by adding a generous amount of red coloring.

-You’ll fine decorative cupcake papers or festive candies at most supermarkets or crafts stores such as Michael’s.
+You’ll find decorative cupcake papers or festive candies at most supermarkets or crafts stores such as Michael’s.

 These cupcakes freeze great.
 I love to bake a recipe, let cool and frost.
 Once the frosting sets, freeze in plastic containers.
 When ready to eat, zap in the microwave for about 40 seconds.
-If you’re using foil lined cupcake papers, be sure to remove them before heating in microwave.
+If you’re using foil-lined cupcake papers, be sure to remove them before heating in a microwave.
 Or, let them defrost on the kitchen counter.